DOAJ/doaj/cms/pages/apply/guide.md

 ## Best practices

 The best practices in this section are about publishing standards based on findability, preserving the content, and ethical publishing practices.
-We ask for information on these practices but they are not mandatory for DOAJ indexing.
+We recommend journals to adopt these best practices but they are not mandatory for DOAJ indexing.

 ### Archiving policy